admk/sembr/README.md

 ## Improvements and TODOs

+- Features:
+  - Natural language support:
     - [ ] Support natural languages other than English.
+  - Typesetting languages support:
-- [ ] Support other markup languages such as Markdown.
+    - [ ] Markdown.
+    - [ ] Typst.
+  - Usability:
+    - [ ] Inference queue.
+    - [ ] Daemon with model unloading.
+  - Editor integration:
+    - [ ] NeoVim plugin.
+    - [ ] VSCode extension.
+  - Use the [Hugging Face API][hfapi] for inference.
+    It is free to use but has a rate limit, and also does not return logit values, so no additional algorithms
+    can be used to improve the predictions.
+- Accuracy:
-- [x] Some lines are too long without a line break.
+  - Some lines are too short or too long:
-      The inference algorithm can be improved
-      to penalize long lines.
-  - Long lines are currently penalized greedily by breaking lines with token counts more than `--tokens-per-line`.
+    - [x] Long lines can be penalized greedily by breaking lines with token counts more than `--tokens-per-line`.
     - [ ] Support `--words-per-line`.
-  - [ ] Improve the algorithm to penalize long lines with a more sophisticated method.
+    - [ ] Improve the algorithm to penalize short and long lines with a more sophisticated method.
+  - [ ] Improve indent level prediction.
   - [ ] Performance and accuracy benchmarking,
         and comparisons with related works.
+- Performance:
   - [ ] Improve inference speed.
   - [ ] Reduce memory usage.
-- [ ] Improve indent level prediction.
-- [ ] Inference queue.
-- [ ] VSCode extension.

 ## Related Projects and References